Acupuncture for Overactive Bladder

+Overactive bladder (OAB) is a common condition that affects millions of people worldwide, causing sudden and uncontrollable urges to urinate.
 Overactive bladder is a syndrome characterized by the frequent, strong, and sudden urge to urinate.
 The syndrome can seriously disrupt your life by interrupting your work and make you avoid social situations.

-How Acupuncture Treats Overactive Bladder
+Acupuncture for Overactive Bladder

 The spleen is also an important organ in overactive bladder.
-If the overactive bladder is accompanied by extreme fatigue especially in the morning, loose stools, poor digestion, and a pale swollen tongue, the imbalance may be in the spleen.
+If the overactive bladder is accompanied by extreme fatigue, especially in the morning, loose stools, poor digestion, and a pale swollen tongue, the imbalance may be in the spleen.
 Often, the spleen problem is combined with an imbalance in the liver.

 The liver is said to “govern the muscles and sinews,” which means the liver reflects the general health of the muscles in the body.
 Because the many different muscles are the key to having the ability to hold urination, imbalances in the liver can lead to overactive bladder.
 Another sign of liver involvement is when the condition is worsened by stress or anger.